Blind Room Impulse Response Identification via Reverberant Speech Spectrum Reconstruction

 \subsection{Comparison methods and metrics}

-We compare Rec-RIR with FiNS~\cite{steinmetz2021filtered}, BUDDy~\cite{11024065} and VINP~\cite{wang2025vinp}.
+Comparison methods include advanced approaches FiNS~\cite{steinmetz2021filtered}, BUDDy~\cite{11024065} and VINP~\cite{wang2025vinp}.
 Part of convolutional kernels in FiNS are modified to handle the 16~kHz inputs.
-For BUDDy, we additionally provide the results using its official pre-trained weights.

-We evaluate Rec-RIR using acoustic parameters RT60, DRR and C50.
+We evaluate them using the estimation accuracy of acoustic parameters, including reverberation time (RT60), direct-to-reverberant ratio (DRR), and clarity (C50).
 We present their mean absolute error (MAE), root mean square error (RMSE), and Pearson correlation coefficient ($\rho$).
-Additionally, we provide the RMSE of early reflections (marked as RIR-50~ms), corresponding to the 50~ms duration after the direct-path impulse.
+Also, we provide RMSE and average $\rho$ ($\bar\rho$) of early reflections, corresponding to the 50~ms duration after the direct-path impulse in RIR, marked as RIR-50~ms.